launix-de/webdavfs/README.md

 - change permissions (all files are 644, all dirs are 755)
 - change user/group
 - devices / fifos / chardev / blockdev etc
-- truncate(2) / ftruncate(2) for lengths between 1 .. currentfilesize - 1
+- truncate(2) / ftruncate(2) shrinking a file while using ranged I/O.
+  Shrinking is supported for handles using the RAM cache (small files or when the server lacks partial write support).

 This is basically because these are mostly just missing properties from webdav.